YahyaLimbo/YahyaLimbo/README.md

 - My name is Yahya, and I’m a second-year Computer Science student at Nottingham Trent University.
 - Passionate about technology, software development, AI and machine learning.
-- Full-stack developer who enjoys exploring new technologies and applying my skills to real-world applications.
+- Software engineer who enjoys exploring new technologies and applying my skills to real-world applications.

 ## 🤝 Connect With Me